 Most automation programs allow for customization on every level.
 You can add a personal touch to your emails, posts, and chatbot.

 It would be best if you were using the ability to personalize at every opportunity.
 It allows you to continue making meaningful connections with your audience, even when A.I. handles those interactions.

 A/B testing is a test to see which of two or more items works best.
 In marketing, these tests are often performed to see how different parts of an advertisement work at generating leads.
 These tests can even be used on different fonts or color schemes to test the appeal of an ad.

-With the process of testing automated, you can track data in real-time with limited effort on your part.
+With the automated testing process, you can track data in real-time with little effort.
 You can make quick adjustments once something is shown to work significantly better.
-In turn, this can enable your marketing campaigns to be even more successful during their runs.
+This can enable your marketing campaigns to be even more successful during their runs.

 Focus on the Customer Experience to See Results

 The customer experience is an essential aspect of everything your company does.
 From marketing to sales to customer service, everything is about the customer.